Atulyaverma70/Machine-Learning-Deep-Learning/MLmodels.md

                 * L2 Regularization(ridge regression)
                     * it reduces the less important feature by making the all weights small.
                     * makes the model genralised
-                    * it helpfum when you want to redulce overfitting without loosing the features.
+                    * it helpfull when you want to reduce overfitting without loosing the features.

 ## Bias Varience tradeoff